 Even large online shops with a constantly high flow of visitors can be handled reliably with the appropriate hosting.
 In countries such as the USA this has long since ceased to be a secret.
 I hope that I could show you in this article that we can also trust our favorite CMS more in Europe.

-How have you seen so WordPress far?
-Have you built traffic-heavy sites vehicles yet?
-I look forward to your comments!
+How have you seen WordPress so far?
+Have you built any high traffic sites ?
+I'm looking forward to your comments!